kamermanpr/blueprint-analytics/content/post/open-data.md

 weight = 4
 +++

-We specialise in developing workflows for reproducible research and open data using open-source software and platforms.
+I specialise in developing workflows for reproducible research and open data using open-source software and platforms.